Creative Cloud Packager release notes

-- In the previous release, you could not deploy a package created with Creative Cloud Packager 1.1 on a machine that has the Creative Cloud Desktop application already installed.
+- In the previous release, you could not deploy a package created with Creative Cloud Packager 1.1 on a machine that has the Creative Cloud desktop app already installed.
 This limitation no longer exists in this release.

 In addition to supporting Adobe Creative Cloud for teams, Creative Cloud Packager now supports Creative Cloud for enterprise.
 Therefore, if you are an enterprise, government, or education customer with access to Creative Cloud for enterprise, you can use Creative Cloud Packager to create packages for the products for which your license is applicable.

 - If you are an administrator for Creative Cloud for teams, choose "I am a Creative Cloud team customer" as your account type while signing in.

 - If you are an administrator for Creative Cloud for enterprise, choose "I am an Enterprise, Government, or Education customer" as your account type while signing in.